-- a.
+a.
 Any person aggrieved by a final decision of the Town Planner may appeal the final decision to the Board of Appeals within thirty (30) days after the Town Planner has issued a written decision.
-The appeal must be in writing and must be accompanied by a filing fee which shall be established by the Town Council. - b.
+The appeal must be in writing and must be accompanied by a filing fee which shall be established by the Town Council.

+- b.
 The Board of Appeals shall consider the appeal at a meeting held within sixty (60) days of receipt of the written request for an appeal.
 The Board of Appeals shall publish the time, date, and place of the meeting in a newspaper of area-wide circulation a minimum of seven (7) days prior to the meeting.
 Written notice of the meeting shall be sent to all owners of property within two hundred (200) feet from the property which is the subject of the appeal a minimum of ten (10) days prior to the meeting.
 The meeting is a public proceeding as defined by law. - c.
 Appeals from decisions of the Town Planner are de novo.
 The Town Planner must transmit to the Board of Appeals the decision and all documents and other evidence on which the decision was based, which may be considered as evidence in the de novo proceeding.
 The Board of Appeals must conduct a public hearing at which all persons have the right to present additional testimony and documentary evidence.
 At the public hearing, any party has the right to cross-examine witnesses.
 The standard of review is whether, on the basis of the evidence before the Board of Appeals, the application complies with the requirements of this Ordinance.
 The burden of proof is on the applicant for the permit or approval.
 The Board of Appeals has authority to grant or deny a permit or approval or to remand the matter to the Town Planner for further proceedings. - d.
-The decision of the Board of Appeals shall be in writing and shall contain findings and conclusions that clearly state, on all relevant factual and legal issues, the action taken by the Board and the reasons for such action. - 2.
-Appeals to the Superior Court.
-Any aggrieved person may appeal a final decision of the Project Review Board under this Ordinance or the Board of Appeals under Section IX.1 directly to Superior Court in accordance with Rule 80B of the Maine Rules of Civil Procedure.
+The decision of the Board of Appeals shall be in writing and shall contain findings and conclusions that clearly state, on all relevant factual and legal issues, the action taken by the Board and the reasons for such action.

+2. Project Review Board Appeals.